Landscaping contractors in

 How to Get Licensed

-Document 4 years of landscaping experience through employment records, or complete approved education/training programs that count toward experience requirements.
+Document 4 years of landscaping experience through employment records, tax returns, or combination of experience and approved education programs

 Obtain Insurance and Bond